RegionalPlanAssoc/cruisedetector/README.md

 | 4 | sqlalchemy | 1.1.6+ | 2.0.32 |  Python SQL toolkit and Object Relational Mapper that facilitates use of SQL in Python. |
 | 5 | docopt | 0.6.1+ | 0.6.2 | Creates the command-line interface for pgMapMatch and cruising. |

-You can use Anaconda Navigator to manage your Python environments.
-In Anaconda Prompt, you can solve for an environment with Cruise Detector’s required dependencies:
+You can use [Anaconda Navigator](https://www.anaconda.com/products/navigator) to manage your Python environments.
+By running the following line in Anaconda Prompt, you can solve for an environment with all of Cruise Detector’s required dependencies:

 ```
 conda create -n cruise_env -c conda-forge python=3.8 scipy=1.8 numpy pandas gpxpy psycopg2 sqlalchemy docopt